romandtse07/google_analytics_kaggle/README.md

 ## JSON Columns

 The following features are further embedded in jsons.
 We detail the contents here.
-The fields that were censored and contain no information are generally omitted unless I decided to rant about it.
+The fields that were censored and contain no information are generally omitted.

 ### Device